 The root cause of stealing is a sense of lack.
 The emotions of desire, want, desperation, craving, and greed drive the action of grasping after what is desired.
 There is a lack of faith in oneself to provide what is needed and a lack of compassion for others’ wellbeing.
 When we aren’t mindful, our emotions override our higher values or allow us to rationalize taking without permission.
 We can even steal from ourselves.
 We can cheat ourselves out of opportunities, deceive ourselves, and manipulate situations preventing ourselves from evolving and growing.
 For instance, we can squander our time with meaningless distractions or rob ourselves of a moment by not being present.

 The best way to practice asteya is to cut off its causes at the root.
 One of the antidotes to craving is compassion.
-Through the practice of compassion generosity increases and we become more concerned about others wellbeing.
+Through the practice of compassion, generosity increases and we become more concerned about others wellbeing.
 Understanding the impermanence and emptiness of all things is also useful in practicing asteya.
 Realizing that no object has intrinsic value in and of itself – its value is in the stories and concepts we create about it.
 In addition, nothing lasts forever – neither the temporary state of want we experience nor the pleasure of possession of any object.
 All things change in time, so stealing can only provide a temporary sense of relief.
 However, the harmful effects of stealing can ripple out far beyond the initial victim.
-We can also practice asteya by cultivating an attitude of abundance, focusing on what is here already.
+We can also practice asteya by cultivating an attitude of sufficiency, focusing on what is here already.
 Knowing that we are “enough” brings with it the courage and strength to follow a more virtuous path with persistence and devotion.

 When non-stealing (asteya) is established, all jewels, or treasures present themselves, or are available to the Yogi. – Yoga Sutra 2.37